Can we Work from Anywhere?

 This week there’s been more commotion than usual within London’s Tube network.

-Whilst the strike went on, Microsoft decided to release this advert:
+Whilst the strike went on, Microsoft decided to release an advert promoting working from home.

 So is travelling to an office set to become a thing of the past?